33. Resource Called Beauty

 At 9:00 a.m., Aomi departs the island, leaving behind the British base.

-Heading north, Aomi weaves left and right repeatedly to avoid small pieces of ice floating on the water.
+Heading north, Aomi weaves left and right to avoid small pieces of ice floating on the water.
 After a month of navigating the Antarctic coast, she seems to have perfected her slalom through the ice.

-At the very last moment, Aomi is saved!
+At the very last moment, Aomi is saved! {this line: italicized}

-At this moment of relief, the winds blowing through the Lemaire Channel at the bottom of the valley have already reached an unusual intensity.
-Tornado-shaped plumes rise from the water in places, and snow blows off the mountains in spectacular trails of white smoke hundreds of meters long.
-Even with the engine at maximum power, Aomi cannot go faster than a child can walk.
+By now, the winds sweeping through the Lemaire Channel have risen to extraordinary intensity.
+In places, tornado-shaped plumes spiral from the water, and snow blows off the mountain slopes in white trails hundreds of meters long.
+Even with the engine at maximum power, Aomi moves no faster than a child can walk.

-"A blizzard is coming up ahead!"
+“A blizzard is coming!”

 “All right, let’s go back.”

-Even the tiny ridges and bumps on the slopes a few kilometers away, and the pale ice crumbling at the foot of the mountains, are as clear as in my hand.
-It is like a giant screen displaying a detailed painting of the mountains in front of my eyes.
+With a shout, I swing the bow 180 degrees.
+The air is crystal-clear.
+The black rock and white glaciers on either side of the channel stand out so sharply that my eyes ache.
+Even the tiny ridges and gullies on slopes kilometers away, and the pale ice crumbling at their feet, are as distinct as if they were in my hand.
+It is like a giant screen displaying a finely detailed painting of the mountains before me.

 Blue Iceberg in Lemaire Channel